C library function - tmpfile()

 Return Value

 If successful, the function returns a stream pointer to the temporary file created.
-If the file cannot be created, NULL is returned.
+If the file cannot be created, then NULL is returned.

 Example